Muhammad Ali vs. Al Lewis

 Muhammad Ali vs. Alvin Lewis was a professional boxing match contested in Croke Park, Dublin, Ireland on 19 July 1972.

 Background

 Killorglin-born circus strongman and publican, Michael "Butty" Sugrue, put up £300,000 to persuade Ali to face his former sparring partner Alvin Lewis at Croke Park.

 The fight

 Ali won the bout through a technical knockout in the 11th round.

 Aftermath

 A 2012 Irish television documentary called When Ali Came to Ireland presented the story of Ali's visit to Ireland.

+This was the last boxing event held at Croke Park until 5 September 2026, when an estimated 83,000 fans watched a card main-evented by the retirement fight of Irish women's boxing icon Katie Taylor.
+She would retire as the undisputed super lightweight champion after defeating Flora Pili by unanimous decision.